open-component-model/ocm-spec/doc/01-model/07-extensions.md

 By defining the language-independent part used for those operations the interoperability between different implementations is assured.

-#### Repository Specification
+### Repository Specification

-A formal specification must describe any repository
-that can be used to store content according to the Open Component Model.
+A concrete OCM repository is defined by the type of the storage backend and a set of attributes specific for this type, which specify the instance of the used backend.
+For example, this could be an URL.
+This set of attributes is called  *Repository Specification*.
+It is formal set of attributes consisting at least of the following fields:

+- **`type`** (required) *string*

+  The globally unique type of the storage backend.

+- (optional) additional type specific attributes

-Such a specification is usable by a language binding to gain access to this repository.
+Every OCM repository can therefore be described by such a Repository specification.
+It is usable by a language binding to gain access to this repository.
+The type is used to identify the backend end implementation and the additional attributes are used ba the implementation to provide access to the concrete repository instance.

 In a concrete environment all those repositories are usable, for which an implementation of the [abstract model operations](../03-persistence/01-operations.md) exists.

-A repository specification has a type, the *Repository Type* used to identify the required [mapping](../03-persistence/02-mappings.md) and the information required to identity a concrete repository instance.

-#### Repository Type Names
+The repository type used in a repository specification consists of two parts:
+- a repository type name
+- a version

+The type name specified the kind of storage backend mapping to be used to implement an OCM repository interface.

+The version is used to specify the attribute structure used to describe the repository instance as part of the repository specification.

+Regardless of the creator of a component version, an access method must be uniquely identifyable.
+Therefore, the names of access methods must be globally unique.

-There are two kinds of types:
+There are two kinds of type name:

 - Centrally defined type names managed by the OCM organization

+  Those methods should be implemented by OCM compliant libraries and tools.
+Using only such access methods guarantees universal access.

-  The format of a repository type is described by the following regexp:
+  The format of a repository type name is described by the following
+  regexp:

   ```regex
   [A-Z][a-zA-Z0-9]*
   ```

-  The defined types with their meaning and format can be found in [a later chapter](../04-extensions/03-storage-backends/README.md)
+  The defined types with their meaning and formats can be found in [here](../04-extensions/03-storage-backends/README.md)

 - Vendor specific types

   Any organization using the open component model may define repository types on their own.
-Nevertheless, the meaning and purpose of those types must be clearly defined.
+Nevertheless, the meaning and purpose of those types must be clearly and uniquely defined.
 Organizations should share and reuse existing types instead of introducing new type names.

+  Using vendor specific repository types always means a restriction on using tools implementing these access methods.
+  For exchanging such tools involved parties must agree on the repository support of the used toolset.

   To support a unique namespace for those type names, vendor specific types have to follow a hierarchical naming scheme based on DNS domain names.
 Every type name has to be suffixed by a DNS domain owned by the providing organization (for example `myspecialrepo.acme.com`).
 The local type must follow the above rules for centrally defined type names and prepended, separated by a dot (`.`).

   So, the complete pattern looks as follows: